Back to homepage

 Ready for take-off

-The tidal stream sector is currently taking off, as the first pre-commercial tidal current farms hit the water around Europe.
+The tidal current sector is currently taking off, as the first pre-commercial tidal current farms hit the water around Europe.

 In 2016, the MeyGen Project and the Shetland Tidal Array became the world’s first operational tidal farms.
 In 2018, Orbital Marine Power’s SR2000 tidal turbine – the world’s most powerful tidal energy device – broke previous records for power export to the grid.
 These developments are setting the scene for increased activity in the coming years, which will allow tidal energy to reach utility scale and drive down costs.